 After successful completion of the general education and nursing courses as prescribed for the Nursing Program, the student will graduate with an Associate of Applied Science degree.
 (See current NWACC College Catalog for procedure required for graduation).

 The eligible student applies to take the NCLEX-RN for registered nursing licensure.
-(See Adult III instructor for applications, deadlines, and other relevant information).
+(See the state board of nursing website for all relevant information).

 Student Responsibilities for Graduation and State Boards